March 821: March Grand Prix Team

 Rupert Keegan took over Mass' cockpit for the remaining five races.
 Keegan failed to qualify twice, including on his debut in Germany.
 Once his car broke down for technical reasons, at the Swiss Grand Prix a driver's error led to his early retirement.
 Only in Las Vegas did Keegan finish: He finished twelfth, three laps behind the winner.

 The second chassis was entered for Raul Boesel at every Grand Prix in 1982.
 Boesel missed the pre-qualification in Monaco and the qualification on four other occasions.
 His best grid position was 17th at the Brazilian Grand Prix, otherwise, like his teammates, he mostly started the race from the last three rows of the grid.
 Boesel finished four times; his best result was an eighth place, which he achieved after the disqualification of Niki Lauda in Belgium.
 Boesel retired four times due to technical defects in the engine or the chassis.
-At the Canadian Grand Prix, Boesel was indirectly involved in the fatal accident involving the Osella pilot Riccardo Palettiinvolved.
+At the Canadian Grand Prix, Boesel was indirectly involved in the fatal accident involving the Osella pilot Riccardo Paletti.
 At the start, Didier Pironi stalled the engine of his Ferrari 126C2.
 Most of the following drivers managed to avoid the unexpected obstacle.
 However, Boesel reacted very late and touched the standing Ferrari.
 Riccardo Paletti, whose view of the stationary vehicle had previously been blocked by Boesel, was unable to react in time and crashed violently into the rear of the Ferrari.